edx/jenkins-job-dsl/README-Hacking.md

 These containers are pre-configured to run Jenkins.
 The `docker-compose.yml` file in the root of this repository contains the configuration necessary to bring a containers online with the proper ports exposed, and volumes shared.

-Execute this command from the root of the repository:
+Set up a local development environment by entering a Python 3 virtualenv at the root of the repository and running `make requirements` (installs docker-compose).
+Then start a service:

     $ make docker.run.<name_of_jenkins_service>

-Where `<name_of_jenkins_service>` corresponds to services specified in docker-compose.yml (e.g. jenkins_tools, jenkins_build, etc.).
+Where `<name_of_jenkins_service>` corresponds to services specified in docker-compose.yml (e.g. `jenkins_tools`, `jenkins_build`, etc.).

 A volume will be created for the container, which contains all of the configuration for Jenkins and will persist between container stops and starts.
 For the `jenkins_tools` container, however, plugin updates or installs will cause the